-It's about believing that with a plan, hard work and determination, you can achieve what others told you was impossible.
-Believing if you try, you can.
+Philly is about family, friends and believing that with a plan, hard work and determination, you can achieve what others told you was impossible.

 Based on the true story…